ChenGiuseppe/PyMM/README.md

 |    final       |   eif   |   eff   |

-Three different approaches can be adopted to the calculation of free energy in the MD-PMM framework.
+Three different approaches can be adopted for the calculation of free energy in the MD-PMM framework.

 1. Considering only the initial ensemble: -eii and -efi need to be provided.
 2. Considering only the final ensemble: -eif and -eff need to be provided.
 3. Considering the average between the two ensembles: -eii, -efi, -eif and -eff are all necessary for the calculation.

 According to the inputs provided, the corresponding model will be selected.
-For a better comprehension of the implemented approches, please refer to previously published literature [[5]](#free-en-1) [[6]](#free-en-rev).
+For a better comprehension of the implemented approaches, please refer to previously published literature [[5]](#free-en-1) [[6]](#free-en-rev).

 <br></br>